 Cluster Articles Cannibalize Each Other's Keywords

-You have three articles about “Claude API.”
-All targeting the same query intent.
-None of them rank in the top 20.
-In Search Console, you see them flickering: article A at position 23 today, B at 38 tomorrow, C at 31 the day after.
-Google can’t decide which is the canonical answer — and you’re punished for the indecision.
+You have three articles about “Claude API,” all targeting the same intent, and none of them rank in the top 20.
+In Search Console you see them flickering: article A at position 23 today, B at 38 tomorrow, C at 31 the day after.
+Google can’t decide which page is the canonical answer, so it keeps swapping them and none accumulates enough authority to rank.

 Common causes